iotaledger/documentation-platform/docs/trinity/0.1/introduction/overview.md

 # Trinity overview

-**Trinity is a mobile and desktop application with a user interface that allows you to transfer data and value in an IOTA network.**
+**Trinity is a mobile and desktop application with a user interface that allows you to transfer data and IOTA tokens on the IOTA Mainnet network.**

 Trinity allows you to do the following:
 * Create a password-protected account to store and access your seeds